99designs/gqlgen/docs/content/reference/dataloaders.md

 // create the query handler
 var srv http.Handler = handler.NewDefaultServer(generated.NewExecutableSchema(...))
 // wrap the query handler with middleware to inject dataloader in requests.
-// pass in your dataloader depenendicies, in this case the db connection. srv = loaders.Middleware(db, srv)
+// pass in your dataloader dependencies, in this case the db connection. srv = loaders.Middleware(db, srv)
 // register the wrapped handler http.Handle("/query", srv)